 One example of the misuse of the system of military justice is the case of Licenciado Pelegrín Castillo.
 This man, a lawyer, accused Marine Captain Charles R. Buckalew with killing four guerrilla prisoners in cold blood, and of other atrocities, such as crushing the testicles of a prisoner with a stone.
 Although evidence pointed unequivocally to the captain's guilt, a preliminary court of inquiry, headed by Marine Lieutenant Colonel C. B. Taylor, found the evidence unreliable and suggested that Buckalew "deserves praise and not censure."
-Furthermore. the court recommended that Pelegrín Castillo be stripped of his right to practice law.
-Pelegrín Castillo was then tried by a military court for making false accusations.
-Much later, such massive evidence accumulated against Buckalew that he was made to stand trial before a military court.
-Despite the defendant's confession, which essentially corroborated Pelegrín Castillo's earlier charges, the court acquitted Buckalew on technical grounds.

-Not only was testimony given by Dominicans discounted by the courts, but clear evidence exists of the intimidation of witnesses.
+Furthermore, the court recommended that Pelegrín Castillo be stripped of his right to practice law.68 Pelegrín Castillo was then tried by a military court for making false accusations.69 Much later, such massive evidence accumulated against Buckalew that he was made to stand trial before a military court.
+Despite the defendant's confession, essentially corroborated Pelegrín Castillo's earlier charges, the court acquitted Buckalew on technical grounds.70 exists of the intimidation of witnesses.
 Such intimidation prevented some cases from ever reaching the courts and prevented others from being tried fairly.
 One instance of the former involved a man who volunteered to turn in some firearms.
 A Marine, assisted by members of the Guardia whom he commanded, apparently believed that the man had knowledge of the whereabouts of additional arms and so began to torture him, beating him on his testicles with sticks and burning his feet.
 His daughters were taken naked from their house and forced to watch and then all of them were imprisoned.
 Complaints concerning the incident subsequently produced an investigation, but it reached no conclusion because witnesses were afraid to talk.71